 Ogunbanjo’s AgroData Network promotes organic farming via community-based bee keeping , which provides free beehives to farmers.
 The company’s natural techniques help to keep bees within their ecosystem.

-Obaoye’s Carido Automobiles Service Technology, an on-demand automobile service technology, aggregates automobile maintenance demands through mobile devices and facilitates fulfilment through select offline services performed by competent and vetted mechanics.
+Obaoye’s Carido Automobiles Service Technology, an on-demand automobile service technology; aggregates automobile maintenance demands through mobile devices.
+Also, it facilitates fulfilment through select offline services performed by competent and vetted mechanics.

 Aondosoo’s My Waste My Energy converts rice husk waste to energy source, to provide a sustainable form of domestic energy, reduce environmental degradation and deaths associated with respiratory diseases.
 Nigeria records 93,000 deaths annually due to smoke from firewood.

 Omotosho Oghenekevwe of Isabiwork won the Top Female Entrepreneur Award, which is an addition to the 2018-2019 Challenge, to support women in business.
 “Isabiwork”, an App, helps customers to locate the nearest artisan or service provider in their location, thereby bringing artisans closer to their customers.

 Emmanuel Ezenwere, of Arone Aerial Services, won The Young Entrepreneur Award.
 “Arone” bridges the gap between rural and urban health care services in sub-Saharan Africa, by transporting medical supplies from storage and distribution centres to primary healthcare centres, using autonomous delivery drones.

 The 2018-2019 Startupper of the Year Challenge held simultaneously in 55 countries.
 Consequently, 37 of them are in Africa.
 Also, 11 are in the Asia-Pacific and Middle East region, four in the Americas, and three in Europe.